If you work in the construction industry, you will most likely have heard of the Construction Industry Research and Information Association or CIRIA.

 The principal purpose of this document is to provide the UK construction industry with a set and defined process for the management of risks associated with UXO from WWI and WWII aerial bombardment, and current / historic military activity.

-CIRIA C681 was updated / supplemented in 2019 by a more concise version of the original document – ‘Unexploded ordnance (UXO) risk management guide for land-based projects (C785)‘.
-The document was part authored by Phil Baptie, Director of Research at 1st Line Defence, and acts as a shorter more accessible handbook for management of UXO risk on UK construction projects.
+CIRIA C681 was updated in 2019 by a more concise version of the original document – ‘Unexploded ordnance (UXO) risk management guide for land-based projects (C785)‘.
+The document was part authored by Phil Baptie, Director of Research at 1st Line Defence, and acts as a shorter more accessible handbook for the management of UXO risk on UK construction projects.

 If you require multiple Preliminary UXO Risk Assessments, contact us directly to check whether any discounts are available.

-This detailed desktop study report includes specialist analysis of historical records including bombing maps, previous military use, location history and land use, reports and records of air-delivered bombs, frequency of access, consideration of any mitigating factors plus the extent and nature of proposed construction plans.
+This detailed report includes specialist analysis of historical records including bombing maps, previous military use, location history and land use, reports and records of air-delivered bombs, frequency of access, consideration of any mitigating factors plus the extent and nature of proposed construction plans.

 If the level of risk is ‘low’, no further action will be required unless future changes are proposed, for example – if deeper foundations and excavation of the site is required at a later date.
+However, if the risk rating is ‘medium’ or ‘high’, further investigation and action will be required.

 If the risk mitigation solution proposed isn’t suitable, you may be required to review development plans, however – in the majority of cases we will be able to identify a suitable solution.

-If no UXO is encountered during this stage you will receive a verification report and no further action will be required.
+If an item of UXO is encountered, we will need to conduct a thorough investigation process and if necessary – amend the risk management plan.
+If no UXO is encountered during this stage you will receive a verification report stating that the risk has been reduced to as low as reasonably practicable (ALARP), and no further action will be required.

 Contact us for more information and we’ll guide you through the process.